This is the full list of the young Hamiltonians who are participating in 30 Under 30 for 2017.

 Raya is an up and coming female triathlete, having just completed a full season in her sport.
 She has been selected to represent New Zealand in triathlon in ITU World Championships in Canada, and is now striving toward the Cameron Brown Award – completing five specific events in and around Taupo.
 She also balances her triathlon commitments with studies at Waikato University.

 Luke is a Hamilton-based Mixed Martial Artist who has this year joined the ranks of the lucrative and globally popular UFC.
 He has overcome a difficult background – including the death of his brother - to excel in one of the world's toughest sports.
-Luke works hard, trains hard and fights hard and is scheduled to make his second UFC appearance in late September.
-He has won 12 of his 15 professional fights.
+Luke works hard, trains hard and fights hard and is scheduled to make his third UFC appearance in February 2018.
+He has won 12 of his 16 professional fights.

 Roxanna has overcome Dyscalculia – the numeracy equivalent of dyslexia and thus a significant learning challenge – to complete a Bachelor of Communication Studies.
 She also has a Masters in Management Studies (with first class honours), has a Graduate Diploma in Social Policy, and is currently undertaking study towards a PhD in Management Communication.
 Her studies included time in Canada and she has gone on to secure several scholarships.
 She volunteers for a number of groups and recently became a registered Marriage Celebrant, conducting weddings for couples struggling financially.